 Himmelstein offers the largest selection of torque ranges, output signals, overload ratings, accuracy grades and mechanical styles, so you’re sure to find the ideal torque sensors, torque measurement devices and signal conditioning instruments to suit your needs.
 All Himmelstein torque sensors and systems are calibrated CW and CCW to their full-scale capacity in our accredited laboratory (NVLAP Lab Code 200487-0).
 With a Himmelstein torque sensor, you enjoy the benefits of our long experience along with the most stringent quality control standards.

 All our torque sensors utilize highly accurate, proven and reliable strain gages as the basis for the measurement.
-The latest, most accurate Himmelstein torque meters — both rotating and non-rotating (reaction) types — are digitally based.
-The torque signal is digitized on the rotor and transmitted as digital data to the stator, where analog and frequency signals are created and produced along with digital data.
-They employ true bi-directional rotor shunt calibration.
+The latest, most accurate Himmelstein torquemeters — both rotating and non-rotating (reaction) types — are digitally based.
+The signal from the torque sensor is digitized on the rotor and transmitted as digital data to the stator, where analog and frequency signals are created and produced along with digital data.
+Each torque transducer employs true bi-directional rotor shunt calibration.
 All signal processing is microprocessor-based; most devices boast five microprocessors.